Did you know:

 About Australian Red Cross

-Australian Red Cross works with partners to ensure long-term support in disaster-affected communities for several years after the event, and often, long after funding has run out.
+Australian Red Cross works with partners to ensure long-term support in disaster-affected communities.

 Working Together for Australia